chewing/windows-chewing-tsf/installer/README.txt

 4. Put `32-bit` ChewingPreferences.exe in this dir.

+5. Put `32-bit` chewing-cli.exe in this dir.

-5. Compile installer.nsi with NSIS.
+6. Compile installer.nsi with NSIS.